Uterine Endometrial Ablation

 The downtime from this minimally invasive procedure is relatively short as most women are able to get back into their daily routine within several days.

-Benefits of Uterine Endometrial Ablation
+What are Benefits of Uterine Endometrial Ablation?

 Most women who undergo endometrial ablation experience lighter periods or stop having their period altogether.
 If you wish to no longer have a period, a hysterectomy may be a better choice as stopping menstruation is not a guaranteed outcome of endometrial ablation.